On the \v{C}ech cohomology of Morse boundaries: Introduction

 Our hope is that the techniques we develop to prove the main theorem will be useful to study Morse boundaries of other groups and to distinguish quasi-isometry classes of groups via their Morse boundary; see below for some concrete candidates.

-Theorem~\ref{thm:main_intro} also provides the first examples of groups with high-dimensional Morse boundary, not witnessed by an ``obvious'' high-dimensional hyperbolic subgroup.
+Theorem~\ref{thm:main_intro} also provides the first examples of relatively hyperbolic groups with high-dimensional Morse boundary not witnessed by an ``obvious'' high-dimensional hyperbolic subgroup.
 For instance, for $n\geq 4$, it is still an open problem whether the fundamental group of a (cusped) hyperbolic $n$--manifold always admits codimension--$1$ subgroups.
+In relation to this, we mention that Cordes previously showed the existence of high-dimensional spheres in Morse boundaries of mapping class groups \cite[Theorem~4.2]{C:Morse}, using quasi-convex copies of $\mathbb{H}^n$ in the thick part of Teichm\"uller space constructed by Leininger and Schleimer \cite{Leininger-Schleimer}.
+It is open whether any of these corresponds to a subgroup of the mapping class group, and some certainly do not.

 Our main theorem is in a similar line of research as the papers \cite{charney2019complete, Zbi1, Zbi2}, where Morse boundaries of certain groups, including $3$--manifold groups, are fully described.
 A similar goal seems out of reach in our case (except when $n=3$, as shown in \cite{charney2019complete}), but we also think of our theorem as a proof of concept: even when the Morse boundary is not ``fully describable'', powerful topological invariants can sometimes still be computed.